July 15, 2021 by Space Coast Credit Union

 Your trip may be over, but you’re not home free yet.
 Just a couple more proactive steps can go a long way in preventing identity theft consequences:

-What to Do If You Suspect Identity Theft While Traveling
+What to Do if You Suspect Your Identity was Stolen While Traveling

 Notice something missing or “phishy”?
 Don’t panic.
 We’re here for you at SCCU.
 You can reach out to us by phone 24/7.
 If you find yourself in the following situations, here’s what to do: